Tri Area Warriors Volleyball Club (the "Corporation")

 The member who submitted the proposal shall pay the cost of including the proposal and any statement in the notice of meeting at which the proposal is to be presented unless otherwise provided by ordinary resolution of the members present at the meeting.

 Subject to compliance with section 159 (Place of Members' Meetings) of the Act, meetings of the members may be held at any place within Canada determined by the board or, if all of the members entitled to vote at such meeting so agree, outside Canada.

 Persons Entitled to be Present at Members' Meetings

-The only persons entitled to be present at a meeting of members shall be those entitled to vote at the meeting, the directors and the public accountant of the Corporation and such other persons who are entitled or required under any provision of the Act, articles or by-laws of the Corporation to be present at the meeting.
+All members are entitled to be present at a meeting of members.
 Any other person may be admitted only on the invitation of the chair of the meeting or by resolution of the members.

 Quorum at Members' Meetings

-A quorum at any meeting of the members (unless a greater number of members are required to be present by the Act) shall be 50% (fifty percent) of the appointed and elected representatives on the board.
-As is referenced in number 32 of these Bylaws.
+A quorum at any meeting of the members (unless a greater number of members are required to be present by the Act) shall be 50% (fifty percent) of the Class A members of the board ( whether in person attendance or virtually (electronic or telephonic) attendance.
 If a quorum is present at the opening of a meeting of members, the members present may proceed with the business of the meeting even if a quorum is not present throughout the meeting.

 Votes to Govern at Members' Meetings